AttemorySystem/attemory/README.md

 Token savings only matter if recall stays high.
 Attemory reaches SOTA-class results across long conversations, million-token memory, and multi-language codebases.
-LongMemEval-M is especially important: its context is long enough that few memory systems evaluate on it directly, while Attemory still retrieves all labeled evidence messages in the top 50 for **92.55%** of answerable queries.
+LongMemEval-M is especially important: its context is long enough that **few memory systems evaluate on it**, while Attemory still retrieves all labeled evidence messages in the top 50 for **92.55%** of answerable queries.